 But if you haven’t trimmed your dog’s nails in a while, don’t feel too bad about it.

 You’re not the first one to do it.
 If you don’t know how to trim dog nails that have overgrown, then you’re just in the right place to know how.

 Why trimming overgrown dog nails is important

-Another reason why you have to trim your dog’s nails is because an overgrown nail can get caught on textiles like carpet around your house.
+Another reason why you have to trim your dog’s nails is that an overgrown nail can get caught on textiles like a carpet around your house.

 Nail trimming among dogs